 In other words, the government expects a VND 1 trillion (US$ 43.9 million) saving with 2.5 billion e-invoices issued annually.

-Therefore, the best time for companies to embrace the e-invoices in Vietnam is now.
+The best time for companies to embrace the e-invoices in Vietnam is now.

 Not only it is mandatory for most Vietnamese entities and individuals in business, but the cost-saving for these subjects is enormous.
 However, the introduction of e-invoice is not without its challenges when moving from paper invoicing to e-invoice.